 Oftentimes, Sunday school teachers incorporate Mother’s Day crafts and cards into their lessons in an effort to send children home with a special keepsake for Mom.
 However, given the assortment of family circumstances present in churches today, this too can become a complex endeavor.
 As Mother’s Day approaches, teachers as well as preachers should plan with sensitivity.

 The best way to avoid a difficult situation is to know the students.
 Some children may have multiple mothers.
 Some may not have one at all.
 Some children may live with someone they don’t call “Mom.”
 Others may have lost a mom this year or may have a mother that is terminally ill or absent.

 As best as you can, be familiar with the family situations of the children in your class, and always plan your activities (and your words) carefully.
-For example, instead of talking about moms, discuss with the children who the special women are in their lives, women who help take care of them or teach them.
+Talk about all the special women in their lives who help take care of them or teach them.

-Avoid terminology or pre-printed cards that exclusively use the words “mom” or “mother.”
-Instead, use more generic statements such as, “Have a blessed day!” or “Thank you for taking care of me!”
-Allow the children to choose the manner of address such as “To Mom” or “To Aunt Susie” or “For Mrs. Halloway.”
+If you provide pre-printed cards, consider using more generic statements such as, “Have a blessed day!” or “Thank you for taking care of me!”
+Then you can specifically honor mothers or others by allowing the children to choose the manner of address such as “To Mom” or “To Aunt Susie” or “For Mrs. Halloway.”